guyplusplus/turndown-plugin-confluence-to-gfm/README.md

 ## Project TODO List

+- [ ] Turn this project as a npm package with proper test cases!
 - [ ] Some improvement in code fencing for possibly more than 3 \`
 - [ ] Support of indented code (currently only fencing block code supported)
 - [X] Table headers supported with left / medium / right indentation.
 Conclusion: no support since Confluence handles headers indentation via paragraph attribute inside the header cell